hughfdjackson/flywheel/README.md

 Flywheel is a micro-lib (maybe even micro-micro lib) for making animation- and game-loops, implementing HTML5's RequestAnimationFrame while maintaining backwards compatibility.

+It's available standalone (just use src/flywheel.js), or via ender:

+    ender build flywheel

 # API

+This API section is going to focus on the non-ender API.
+Note that the only difference is that, with ender, flywheel is written $.flywheel.